-You can enter in advance via the TR Register website where you can complete the Entry Form and download Class Rules and Guidance, Scoring Criteria and specimen Marking Sheets.
+You can enter in advance via the forms below where you can complete the Entry Form and download Class Rules and Guidance, Scoring Criteria and specimen Marking Sheets.

-Avon Hall will be open on Friday 2 to 6 pm, Saturday between 9am and 6pm and Sunday 9am to 4 pm.
-Due to the likelihood of limited space in the hall, once Concours entries are positioned movement of cars may not be possible until the awards presentation on Sunday.
-Cars will be secured in Avon Hall overnight on Friday and Saturday.
+The Concours Marques and Open Air Area will be open on Friday 3pm to 6pm, Saturday between 9am and 6pm and Sunday 9am to 4 pm.
+Due to limited space in the marquee, once Concours entries are positioned movement of cars will be limited until the awards presentation on Sunday.
+Security will be provided for the cars overnight.

 Judging and Awards Ceremony

 Judging will take place between 3pm and 6pm on Saturday.
 Judging may last up to 30 minutes and hoods, Surrey tops and sidescreens are to be erected/fitted and the spare wheel is to be removed before judging.
 You may be asked to stow the hood/Surrey section or remove the sidescreens during judging.